-On a quiet corner in a nondescript part of West Los Angeles stands a two-story Victorian house that blends in with the other homes in this working class neighborhood.
-A white picket fence surrounds a yard filled with birds of paradise, elephant palm and geraniums, adding to the cozy anonymity.
-For the residents of this particular residence, however, it is unlike any home they have experienced.
+Felicity House On a quiet corner in a nondescript part of West Los Angeles stands a two-story Victorian house that blends in with the other homes in this working-class neighborhood.
+A white picket fence surrounds a yard filled with birds of paradise, elephant palms, and geraniums, adding to the cozy anonymity.
+For the residents, however, Felicity House is unlike any home they have experienced.

-Felicity House was established in 1974 by a group of concerned citizens at a time when there were only a handful of alcohol recovery facilities in the entire nation, and almost none offering help exclusively to women.
+Felicity House was established in 1974 by a group of concerned citizens at a time when there were only a handful of alcohol recovery facilities in the entire nation and almost none offering help exclusively to women.
 It remains one of the few affordable women’s recovery homes in West Los Angeles.

-With a 46-year track record of success, Felicity House has seen plenty of miracles.
-Every Wednesday evening, Felicity alumnae and members of the recovery community gather at a weekly 12-step meeting and share their stories of hope with the new women in the house.
+With a 49-year track record of success, Felicity House has seen plenty of miracles.
+Every Wednesday evening, Felicity House alumnae and recovery community members gather at a weekly 12-step meeting and share their stories of hope with the new women in the house.

 Hundreds of women have experienced the miracle of this unique place, this anonymous haven: Felicity House.